Are Mattresses Advertised at 50% or 75% Off Discounts Really Bargains?

 Categories: Mattresses and Beds

-Each different mattress model has unique specifications.
-Models that look identical in photos have completely different specs.
+- Each individual mattress model has unique specifications.
+Different models that look identical in photos can have completely different specs.

 - Models offered by an individual retailer were rarely available from their competitors.

-Despite this I was able to identify one universal measurement that enabled me to compare mattresses.
+Despite this, I was able to identify one universal measurement that enabled me to compare mattresses.
 Both across brands and within brands.

 I compared the weights of the different mattress models.

-Mattresses at the lower end of my price range generally weighed 80 lbs - 90 lbs.
+- Mattresses at the lower end of my price range weighed 80 lbs - 90 lbs.

 - Mattresses listed as $3999 values and selling for $999 weighed approximately the same as mattresses selling for $999 with no discount.

-Mattresses listed at $8,999 values selling for $2999 weighed approximately the same as mattresses selling for $2999 with no discount.
+- Mattresses listed at $8,999 values selling for $2999 weighed approximately the same as mattresses selling for $2999 with no discount.

 According to my best estimate:

-$500 for quality improvements
+- $500 for quality improvements.

-$500 for cosmetic improvements
+- $500 for cosmetic improvements.

-- $1000 extra profit
+- $1000 extra profit.